Bubble Tip Anemone: A Simple Care Guide for Saltwater Aquariums

 - Do not feed them big pieces of frozen shrimp.
 Cut the shrimp up to a size that can fit in their mouth.
 Giving them huge pieces of food will damage their stomach and they can die.

-Final word of thought: Do not, I repeat, do not buy a bubble tip anemone or anemone if your saltwater aquarium has not been up and running for at least 6 months.
-Your aquarium is still undergoing rapid fluctuations in pH so do not buy any anemone for your saltwater aquarium if it is less than 6 months old.
+Do not, I repeat, do not buy a bubble tip anemone or any anemone if your saltwater aquarium has not been up and running for at least 6 months.
+Your aquarium is still undergoing rapid fluctuations in pH, so do not buy any anemone for your saltwater aquarium if it is less than 6 months old.

 Questions & Answers

 © 2013 ssaffery